Find start-up funding

 - website: The Ashfield Enterprise Project

 If you’re a tech entrepreneur, be it aspiring, scaling or late stage, then Tech Nation may be able to help you through their specialised programmes.
-They offer peer-to-peer learning, access to world class scale-up coaches, and connections that will help you solve your tech business challenges.
+They offer peer-to-peer learning, access to world class scale-up coaches, and connections that will help you solve your technology business challenges.
 You will also gain added exposure for your brand.
-Each programme they runs is very selective as to who they will accept, however it’s completely free and they can even help you to find tech investors.
+They are very selective when choosing who they will accept into each programme run, however it’s completely free and they can even help you to find tech investors.

 - email: Naomi Nash, Midlands Scale-Up Engagement Manager - email@example.com